garyvh/SeatReservations/README.md

   - This problem is only about a grid of 5 rows and 10 columns.
     - I used this infomation to make a simpler and faster algorithmn that lacks scaleability.
+    - I've added a second implementation that is much more scaleable but also slower (SeatReservationsScaled)
   - In to have a valid family, they all must be on the same row.
   - No leading and no trailing spaces on the input string.
+    - If this is incorrect then I would just trim the string beforehand
   - A valid seat name is two characters, first character is a number between 1 and 5, second character is either A, B, C, D, E, F, G, H, J, K